Curriculum standards

 The trainee may:

-- demonstrate cultural safety
+- demonstrate a commitment to improving cultural safety

 - proactively identify risks in the communication of public health information to different groups